CONSTITUTION (Amended November 16, 2021)

 Section 1.

-The officers shall consist of the President, Vice-president, Secretary, and Treasurer.
+The officers of the MASO Executive Board shall consist of the President, Vice-president, Secretary, and Treasurer.

 C. Secretary.
-The Secretary shall record or keep the records of all proceedings of the meetings of the directors and give notices as are required by these bylaws, such records, or documents shall be kept at the principal office of the corporation or at the office or of its clerk and shall be open at all reasonable times to the inspection of any director.
+The Secretary shall record or keep the records of all proceedings of the meetings of the Officers and give notices as are required by these bylaws, which records, or documents shall be kept at the principal office of the corporation or at the office or of its clerk and shall be open at all reasonable times to the inspection of any director.
 In the absence of the Secretary from any meeting, a temporary Secretary chosen at the meeting, shall record the proceedings.
-The Secretary shall also maintain the Organizational History.
-The Secretary shall Coordinate with the Membership and Referee Development, Training and Examination Committees to ensure all Class 1 Referees’ test scores and assessments are recorded and available; and all testing and qualification criteria are met.
+The Secretary shall also maintain the Organizational History

 Section 2.